-Quality of life is also achieved by meeting the basic needs of residents, such as providing family sustaining jobs; having pleasant residential neighborhoods in which to live; maintaining a reasonable tax structure; having stores where people can shop at convenient locations; and facilitating movement of residents throughout the Region through alternative modes of travel, including vehicular, bicycle, transit, and pedestrian.
-Crucial to enhancing the quality of life in the Region are revitalizing downtown Sharon; fostering more of a town center in Hermitage; taking advantage of economic development opportunities in all four municipalities; maintaining and revitalizing neighborhoods in all the municipalities; and enhancing the major linkages between the communities in the Region, including State Street, Route 18, the Route 60 Corridor (Broadway Avenue, Martin Luther King Boulevard and Dock Street), and the Shenango River corridor.
+Quality of life is achieved by meeting the needs of residents, such as providing family sustaining jobs; having pleasant residential neighborhoods in which to live; maintaining a reasonable tax structure; having stores where people can shop at convenient locations; facilitating movement of residents throughout the Region through alternative modes of travel, including vehicular, bicycle, transit, and pedestrian; providing recreational and cultural opportunities; providing public spaces where people can meet and interact; and maintaining rural character and protection of environmental resources.
+Crucial to enhancing the quality of life in the Region are enhancing and fostering more of a town center in West Middlesex; taking advantage of economic development opportunities; maintaining and revitalizing neighborhoods; retaining rural character and agriculture outside of growth areas; and enhancing the major linkages between the communities in the Region, including Route 18, Route 318, and the Shenango River corridor.